civicinfo/votebymail/florida.md

 #### Absentee/Mail-in eligibility
-Any voter can request a vote by mail ballot.
+Any registered voter is eligible to request a vote by mail ballot.

 #### How to apply for absentee/mail-in ballot